nafimulyoo/Tubes-LTFII-K1-07-Android/README.md

 # MeArm Controller by K1-07 LTF II
-Welcome to the MeArm Controller, a project developed by the K1-07 LTF II team for their final project in the Physics Engineering Lab II at the Bandung Intitute of Technology.
-This innovative device has three modes designed to make controlling the MeArm with ease.
+Welcome to the MeArm Controller, a project developed by the K1-07 LTF II team for their final project in the Physics Engineering Lab II at the Bandung Institute of Technology.
+The MeArm Controller is a versatile mobile Android app designed to provide users with different ways to control K1-07 MeArm robotic arm.
+By utilizing Wi-Fi communication between an Android device and an ESP32 microcontroller, the app offers three distinct modes of operation.

 ## Three Modes of Operation
 The MeArm Controller has three modes of operation to choose from: